defano/wyldcard/README.md

 In this example, when the user clicks the button containing this script, the action of the mouse button being released over the part causes HyperCard to send the message `mouseUp` to the button.
 Upon receipt of this message, the button executes its `mouseUp` handler (which, in turn, generates a "hello world" dialog box).

-In addition to `mouseUp`, HyperTalk Java automatically sends the following messages to parts as the user interacts with the stack:
+HyperTalk Java automatically sends the following messages to parts as the user interacts with the stack:

  Event Message      | Description
 --------------------|-----------------------------------------------------------------------------